 Clinical Internship IV is the most advanced course in the clinical education sequence.
 Following Clinical Internship III, the student returns to the classroom to fully integrate all academic knowledge learned in the program with the clinical educational experiences through Differential Diagnosis.
 The student then returns to the clinic in Clinical Internship IV in a culminating clinical educational experience.
 The student, before entering this experience, has satisfactorily completed all course work in the foundational sciences, clinical sciences, and professional courses.
 Learning experiences are planned with the student to allow him/her to demonstrate increasing ability in the skills of examination, evaluation, diagnosis, prognosis and intervention, and flexibility in administering these skills in accordance with the patient's/client's medical, physical, and psycho-social profile, the patient's/client's environment and objectives of the patient's/client's total program.

-The Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA), located at 1111 North Fairfax Street, Alexandria, VA 22314-1488, accredits the program.
+The physical therapy program at SUNY Downstate Medical Center is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 The program is registered by the New York State Education Department.
 Graduates are eligible to sit for the National Physical Therapy Examination (NPTE) administered by the Federation of State Boards of Physical Therapy (FSBPT).
 All 50 states and three additional jurisdictions use the NPTE as one factor in the licensure of physical therapists.
 To be licensed as a physical therapist in New York State, the individual must be of good moral character, at least 18 years of age, meet education and examination requirements, and file an application with the New York State Education Department Office of the Professions.